 This retreat will be held in noble silence except for interviews and question and answer periods.
 For beginners, please note that noble silence does not exclude communication in times of emergency or at times when communication is needed to clarify meditation or work period instructions.
 This will be part of the instructions.

 To honour the noble silence we encourage you to complete all your communications before the retreat so that you can fully participate in and enjoy this precious time.
 We encourage you to turn off your mobile phones and other devices for the duration of the retreat.
-The retreat manager will be available during the retreat if your family needs to contact you.
+The retreat manager will be available by email during the retreat if your family needs to contact you.

 James Baraz has been a meditation teacher since 1978.
 He is a co-founding teacher of Spirit Rock Meditation Center in Woodacre, CA. He leads retreats, workshops and classes in U.S and abroad.
 James is the creator and teacher of the Awakening Joy course(since 2003).
 He is also the co-author of Awakening Joy, the book based on the course, and Awakening Joy for Kids, and is a guiding teacher for One Earth Sangha, a website devoted to expressing a Buddhist response to Climate Change.
 James lives in Berkeley, California with his wife, Jane.
 He has two sons and three grandchildren.